Australian Broadcasting Corporation: Defamation

+In 2022 the ABC used edited combat footage on their 7:30 program to support their claims of alleged misconduct by Australian troops in Afghanistan.
+5 additional gun shot sounds were added over footage of Australian Commandos in a helicopter to make it appear as if they were firing on unarmed civilians.
+The ABC would issue an apology and claim this was an editing error.
+An independent review concluded that the ABC did not intend to mislead audiences, however the review was conducted by one of the corporation's own former editorial directors.

-In 2023 the ABC lost a defamation case against Heston Russell, where the corporation withdrew a truth defence and opted for the case to be heard under a public interest defence.
+In 2023, the ABC lost a defamation case against former commando Heston Russel where the corporation withdrew a truth defence and opted for the case to be heard under a public interest defence.

 In the landmark ruling Justice Lee awarded Russell $390,000 in addition to interest and damages.
 Estimates of legal expenses ranged between $1.2 million and $3 million.
 The broadcaster did not take up an earlier settlement offer of $99,000 and removal of the published articles.
 The ABC managing director, David Anderson, who took home a six-figure pay rise shortly after the defamation case loss, outlined in senate estimates that he would not apologise to Russell for the false reporting.

 Recordings of Mark Willacy's interviews that formed part of the defamation case were garnished as part of the legal discovery process.
 They were made available to Ben Fordham's 2GB radio program.

-In December 2023 Antoinette Lattouf was hired for five days to fill in for Sarah Macdonald on ABC Radio Sydney and then sacked three days later after reposting a Human Rights Watch social media post regarding actions of Israeli soldiers in the Israel-Gaza war.
+In December 2023, Antoinette Lattouf was hired for five days to fill in for Sarah Macdonald on ABC Radio Sydney and then sacked three days later after reposting a Human Rights Watch social media post regarding actions of Israeli soldiers in the Israel-Gaza war.
 Two days later Lattouf initiated law action with the Fair Work Commission against the ABC for alleged racial discrimination.
 ABC members of the Media, Entertainment and Arts Alliance voted no confidence in Anderson partly due to WhatsApp messages that had come to light from a pro-Israel lobby group known as "Lawyers for Israel".
 The next day the ABC Board voted unanimous confidence in Anderson.

-In March 2024 the ABC aired a documentary titled "Ukraine's War: The Other Side," by Sean Langan which has been criticised by Ukrainian ambassador Vasyl Myroshnychenko as the "journalistic equivalent of a bowl of vomit" and seemed to repeat Russian justification for the War in Ukraine and structured in a way that seems to favor the Russian side.
+In March 2024. the ABC aired a documentary titled "Ukraine's War: The Other Side," by Sean Langan which has been criticised by Ukrainian ambassador Vasyl Myroshnychenko as the "journalistic equivalent of a bowl of vomit" and seemed to repeat Russian justification for the War in Ukraine and structured in a way that seems to favor the Russian side.
 The ABC has defended its position with a spokesperson stating "we believe Australian audiences also have the right to watch it and make up their own minds."